bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Basics.md

 ###Step 5: Publishing a model

-The next step is to deploy the model to an http endpoint that will interpret the sentences we send it.
+The next step is to deploy the model to an HTTP endpoint that will interpret the sentences we send it.
 Click the **Publish** button in the upper left-hand corner, and then **Publish web service** in the resulting window.
 After a couple of moments, you will see a url that makes your model available as a web service.
 LUIS will look like the below screenshot.
+To acquire a subscription key, see [Creating Subscription Keys Via Azure Ibiza](AzureIbizaSubscription.md).

 ![Publish LUIS app](./Images/LUISPublishing.PNG)

 ######Understanding the JSON response

-Below you find an example of Intents and Hierarchical Entities and their children as JSON output.
+Below find an example of intents and hierarchical entities with their children as JSON output.
-First click **Publish** in the upper left-hand corner of the menu panel, then click **Update published application**.

-1. Set the URL parameter to be your question/utterance, for example, "Book me a flight to Boston on May 4".
+1. Set the URL parameter to be your query/utterance, for example, "Book me a flight to Boston on May 4", then click **Update published application**..
 2. Hit the **Enter** key or click on the generated URL in the dialog box.
 ```
 {